 If you are not on hormone replacement therapy, test your hormones once every 12 months.

 Right now, your hormones are hard at work sending messages throughout your entire body.
-Talk to a trained health adviser today to learn more about hormone testing at our Calgary and Red Deer locations.
+Talk to a trained health adviser today to learn more about hormone testing at our Calgary location.